JuliaAttic/QuDirac.jl/docs/analyzing_states.md

 ## Accessing coefficients
 ---

-Coefficients of states are accessed by the labels of the basis states:
+Coefficients are accessed by the labels of the basis states:

 ```
 julia> k = normalize!(sum(i->i*ket(i), 0:3))